Repositories

 • Navigate to the olleb/kafka repository.

-• Click on the Tags icon.
+• Click the Tags icon.

 image pushed2